TomJDove/TomJDove/_posts/2023-07-04-Arxiv-Gender.md

 ## Getting on a first-name basis

 The idea is to use the first names of the authors to get a very (repeat *very*) crude idea of the gender disparity in ArXiv postings.
-I figure that, for certain names, one could take a reasonable guess at what gender this person identifies as.
+I figure that, for certain names, one could take a reasonable guess at which gender this person identifies as.
 If an author's name is Thomas, for example, they will probably (if not necessarily) identify as a man.

 There are indeed commercially available tools to achieve this.